 We had to rethink how to display the billable amount for 2 types of statuses.
-You will see these changes on Home charts, in reports and dashboards.
+You will see these changes on Home charts, in reports, and in dashboards.

 On your Home page, there is now a chart that enables you to compare the time for fixed and hourly rate projects if you filter the view by the billable amount or by profit.
-Fixed fee billable amount does not change with the period.
+The fixed fee billable amount does not change with the period.

 Summary dashboards of fixed projects show the total billable amount and 0 for all particular periods.

 Reports show a fixed billable amount for such projects despite the period that you select in a report.
 If, in addition to that you show the budget as money, it will be equal to a project fee.
 We update what was spent and remains by multiplying your rates or costs by the billable time.